andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 ## Regional lists

 Identifying domestic NGOs in authoritarian regimes poses unique challenges—few authoritarian governments (if any) make their lists of registered NGOs publicly available, and NGOs that aren't formally registered typically have an incentive to remain unregistered.
-Regional research institutes have attempted to collect lists of NGOs, with varying levels of completeness and comprehensiveness:
+Regional research institutes have attempted to collect lists of NGOs, with varying levels of completeness and comprehensiveness.

 ### The Arab Institute for Human Rights